etspi

 ```bash

-etspi auth -tF
+etspi -K YOUR_API_KEY auth -tF

 ```

-- `-tF` flag saves tokens to the `Auth.env` file.
+- `-tF` flag saves tokens to the `auth.env` file.
 See `etspi auth --help` for more options.

 - The Etspi will compose an Auth URL to start the flow.